Celiac Disease: Then and Now

 Follow-up visit coding would include an appropriate E/M CPT® code and an endoscopy code.
 Based on the negative results of the diagnostic testing (nothing would show up because the inflammation is in the intestine), the physician would likely diagnose the patient with dyspepsia or some other common malady and recommend the patient continue on antacids.
 Case closed.

 Twenty years ago, hardly anyone had heard of celiac disease (also called celiac sprue and gluten-sensitive enteropathy).
 Today, it’s practically a household word — along with the term “gluten free.”
 The disease is so prevalent, food manufacturers now label their applicable products “Gluten Free,” and a completely new category of gluten-free food products has entered the market.
 Even people who can eat gluten are going gluten-free, in an uneducated attempt to lose weight.
 Celiac disease isn’t a fad, however.

 Diagnose the Disease

 We now know celiac disease is an autoimmune disease characterized by an abnormal proximal small intestinal mucosa.
 It is associated with a permanent intolerance to gluten, and can present itself at any time in a person’s life.
 Symptoms may include those already mentioned, in addition to: bloating, weight loss, anxiety, anemia, skin rash, and dizziness.

-A definitive diagnosis, reported with ICD-9-CM 579.0 Celiac disease, can be obtained only by intestinal biopsy prior to removing gluten from the patient’s diet.
+A definitive diagnosis can be obtained only by intestinal biopsy prior to removing gluten from the patient’s diet.
 Patients often forgo the invasive biopsy and rely on serologic tests to confirm the diagnosis; however, these blood tests only indicate the presence of antibodies known to be prevalent in individuals with celiac disease.
 This method usually involves follow-up blood tests to monitor the patient’s response to a gluten-free diet.